Lindstream/dm-dwm/README.md

   border was applied to all windows when reattaching floating windows.

 * **layoutfirst**
-  layout icon is shown first in menu and has it's own colorsettings
+  layout icon is shown first in menu and has its own colorsettings

 * **notoccupied**
   special color when tags are active but unoccupied (removed rect-indicator)